 - Work with any funeral homes you select to ensure proper shipment documentation.

 - Act as a liaison in arranging the dispositions of remains.

 Please note, the family or legal representative must pay all funeral home charges and shipping costs for the remains and personal effects.

 Reporting the Death of a U.S. Citizen in India

 The death of a U.S. citizen in India (resident or visitor) should be reported to the Embassy or Consulate responsible for the Indian state in which the U.S. citizen died so that a U.S. Consular Report of Death Abroad can be issued.
 This document is necessary to settle legal and estate matters in the United States.
 To report the death of a U.S. citizen abroad and request an electronic version of the U.S. Consular Report of Death of a U.S. citizen abroad, please complete this PDF attachment and email it to us.
 You can find contact information for your nearest embassy or consulate here.

 Consular Report of Death Abroad

 Please note that you will need to courier the following documents to our office for us to issue the Consular Report of Death Abroad:

 - Original death certificate from local authorities.

-- Doctor’s report with cause of death listed.
+- Doctor’s report with cause of death listed, if available.